astrokube/kubebuilder-initializer-plugin/README.md

 A powerful Kubebuilder plugin to initialize dynamically the structure of your kubebuilder operator repositories.

-## Getting started

-## Installation

 ### Prerequisites

 This is a plugin for the kubebuilder tool.
 In case of you haven't installed the tool yet, please visit the [kubebuilder documentation](https://github.com/kubernetes-sigs/kubebuilder) and follow the instructions to get kuberbuilder properly installed in your computer.

+### Installation

-### Homebrew
+#### Homebrew

-### Download the executable files
+#### Download the executable files

 1. Visit the latest release at [Release page](https://github.com/astrokube/kubebuilder-initializer-plugin/releases)
 2. Download the version that works for you